ataul-ui/analysis-for-smart-warehouse/README.md

 Hmmm I think I can use this repo for my next project on ml stuff

+I can use github actions to deploy some of the code to azure cloud, I don't need to create a python script for it.

 Do drop using kalman filters, don't use facebook prophet, use spark to count which sensors can be dropped.